integralfx/MemTestHelper/DDR4 OC Guide.md

     * Your read and write bandwidth should be 90% - 95% of the theoretical maximum bandwidth.
       * On single CCD Ryzen 3000 CPUs, write bandwidth should be 90% - 95% of half of the theoretical maximum bandwidth.

 1. I would recommend to tighten some of the secondary timings first, as they can speed up memory testing.
+   My suggestions:

    | Timing | Safe | Tight | Extreme |
    | ------ | ---- | ----- | ------- |
    | tRRDS tRRDL tFAW | 6 6 24 | 4 6 16 | 4 4 16 |
    | tWR | 16 | 12 | 10 |
    * Minimum tFAW can be is tRRDS * 4.
-   * Note that you don't have to run all of the timings at one preset.
+   * You don't have to run all of the timings at one preset.
 You might only be able to run tRRDS tRRDL tFAW at the tight preset, but you may be able to run tWR at the extreme preset.

-2. Drop the primary timings (tCL, tRCD, tRP) one by one until you get instability.
+2. Next are the primary timings (tCL, tRCD, tRP).
+   * Start with tCL and drop that by 1 until you get instability.
+   * Do the same with tRCD and tRP.
    * After the above timings are as tight as they can go, set `tRAS = tCL + tRCD(RD) + 2` and `tRC = tRP + tRAS`.
      * Setting tRAS lower than this can incur a [performance penalty](https://www.overclock.net/forum/25801780-post3757.html).
      * tRC is only available on AMD and some Intel UEFIs.